GoogleCloudPlatform/cloud-errors-nodejs/README.md

 	);
 	```

+## Setup

-* **When initing the Stackdriver Error reporting library you can specify several options**
+When initing the Stackdriver Error reporting library you can specify several options

 	```JS
 	var errorHandler = require('@google/cloud-errors')({